nrkno/terraform-registry/README.md

 stable and may change at any time before v1.0 is reached.

 Please question and report any issues you encounter with this implementation.
 There is surely room for improvement.
+Raise an issue discussing your proposed changes before submitting a PR.
+There is no guarantee we will merge incoming pull requests.

 Third-party provider registries are supported only in Terraform CLI v0.13 and later.
 Prior versions do not support this protocol.